FIWARE/tutorials.Roles-Permissions/README.md

 -   Port `3005` has been exposed for HTTP traffic so we can display the web page and interact with the REST API.
 -   Port `3443` has been exposed for secure HTTPS traffic for the site and REST API

+> [!NOTE]
-> :information_source: **Note** HTTPS should be used throughout for any secured application, but to do this properly,
+>  HTTPS should be used throughout for any secured application, but to do this properly,
 > **Keyrock** requires a trusted SSL certificate - the default certificate is self-certified and available for testing
 > purposes.
 The certificates can be overridden by attaching a volume to replace the files under `/opt/fiware-idm/certs`.
 >